 Swiss supermarkets make it convenient for shoppers to enjoy goods made by local farmers by selling their products alongside name-brand items.
 Shoppers can also find organic produce, dry goods marked 'Bio' and fair trade items by Max Havelaar.

 When it's cold out, you go to the Badi.
 After skiing, you go relax your muscles in a mineral Badi.
 In the summer, you enjoy many of the outdoor Badi.
 Here we Badi all year long.
-(Surprisingly, the indoor bathhouses are among the very few places that stay open after 18.00!)
+Surprisingly, indoor bathhouses are among the very few places that stay open after 6pm.

-I am mostly surprised by just how easily people have access to fireworks here.
-For weeks leading up to the August 1st holiday, tents and booths outside of Swiss supermarkets offered a wide variety of fireworks for sale.
-For weeks before and after the holiday, people were setting off fireworks; test runs and leftovers, I assume.
+I am mostly surprised by just how easily people have access to fireworks in Switzerland.
+For weeks leading up to the August 1st holiday, tents and booths outside Swiss supermarkets offer a wide variety of fireworks for sale.
+Then for weeks before and after the holiday, people set off fireworks; test runs and leftovers, I assume.